Hyperbolic 3-manifolds and Cluster Algebras: Equations for Hyperbolic Structure

-\end{ex} Fix a puncture $m\in M$ of the surface and a time parameter $t_0$.
-Let $F_i$ ($i\in \mathbb{Z}/n\mathbb{Z}$) be the triangle in $\tau(t_0)$ which is adjacent to $e_{i-1}$, $m$ and $e_{i}$, where $(e_1,\ldots,e_n)$ is the sequence of arcs around $m$ as before.
 On the boundary torus, $e_{i}$ represents a vertex and $F_i$ represents an edge connecting $e_{i-1}$ and $e_{i}$.
 The union of $F_i$'s provides a (piecewise linear) closed curve on the boundary torus\footnote{As a cycle, this represents the homology generator in the surface direction.}.
-We call this a {\it horizontal line} (see Figure \ref{fig_h_lines}).
+We call this a {\it vertical line} (see Figure \ref{fig_h_lines}).

 The {\it holonomy} of along a cycle in the surface direction is given as follows.
-A horizontal line divides the boundary torus into two parts.
+A vertical line divides the boundary torus into two parts.
 We fix one of them.
-For a vertex $e_i$ on the horizontal line, we take all angles in the universal cover which have $e_i$ as the vertex and which in on the given side of the horizontal line.
+For a vertex $e_i$ on the vertical line, we take all angles in the universal cover which have $e_i$ as the vertex and which are on the given side of the vertical line.
 We denote by $H_i$ the product of the shape parameters associated to these angles.
 Then we have

 A hyperbolic structure given by a sequence of shape parameters is complete if and only if the following condition holds: \begin{quote} the holonomy along the surface direction of each boundary is trivial \quad ({\it cusp condition}, \cite{NZ_volume}). \end{quote}